marcgithub23/pp4-reads-reviews/FEATURES.md

 ![Add review page](documentation/addreviewpage.png)
 ![Add review page](documentation/addreviewpage2.png)

 The add review page shows a form that a logged in user can fill out to publish a review of a book.
-It also have the option to save the review as draft.
+It also has the option to save the review as draft.

 ### Edit review page